HM-DTLab-SoSe21-JimmaNeo/SoSe21-JimmaNeo-project_g/readme.md

 Die neusten Informationen zum Projekt erhalten sie über die Ankündigungen der Ludwig-Maximilians-Universität sowie der Hochschule München.

 # 2 Description
-By landing on our Website you will see the Login on the first page. (link).
+By landing on our Website you will see the Login on the first page.
 There are three diffrent categories of Persons that can login into the Website.
 Admin, Teacher and User.

-As Admin you have all rights on this Website.
+As User you can see the news on the Hompage.
-On the top of the Home-Menu you can see the name of the account your logged in.
-On the right of the account name you can change your Account.
-The Account includes your Email, Password and a little Info about the Account-User.
-You can also change your Password here and create, leave or delete some Courses.
-On this side you have also the control about wich user is added to which Course.
+On the top left side of the Page the user can click on his Account.
+The User has a Username, Mail and Info that he is able to change there.
+He can also change his Password on this side.
+On the Bottom he can also see the Courses on that he got invited.
+He can only leave the Course if he wants to but he cant join one.

+On the Sidebar the User can back to the Homepage by clicking on the Home button.
+Below that he sees all of his Courses.
+He can either click on them to open the Course with all Chapters of the Course or he can hover over the Course Button on the Sidebar to see a Shortcut of the Chapter in the Course.
+By clicking on one of the Chapter he can test his Knowledge with the ChapterElements.
+A Chapter Element is either a Quiz, a Text, a Video or Picture.

+As teacher you can do at least everything that the user can do.
+In the Teacher account you can see all of your Courses.
+The Courses can be left by you, deleted, edited or you can create a new one.
+(Furthermore you can Add a User to a Course?)

+As same as the user you have a Navigation Bar on the left but there are 2 more buttons.
+First of all there is the CourseManagement.
+The Teacher can see every Course of him.
+For every Course he can edit, delete or create a new one.
+Depending on the teachers decision the Course can be hidden for all others if he deactivates the Visible-Button.

+The second new Button on the left is the Create Course Button.
+It takes the Teacher directly to Side where he can create the Course by giving him a Coursename and choosing if he wants the Course to be visible.
+After that he can Add as many Chapters with Chapternames as he wants.
+He can also create or edit all Chapters of the new Course now.
+By editing one of the Chapters he can create a new Text, Quiz, Picture or Video as ChapterElement of the Chapter.

+As Admin you can do at least everything that the user can do.
-Back on the Homepage by klicking the Home-Button you can see some news about the Programm or new Courses.
+In the Admin account you can see all Courses.
-By clicking on "Create new Course" on the sidebar you can create a new Course.
-New Courses will be listed in the sidebar above older ones.

-The Admin can see all Courses in the Course-Management on the sidebar.
-The Courses are also separately listed on the sidebar.
-If the Admin clicks on them he can go directly to the capters of the Course.
-The Admin can add or delete some Chapters.
-He can also Edit all of them.
-By editing a chapter he can see all Chapterelements of the Chapter.
-A Chapterelement is a Text, Quiz, Picture or a Video that can be used to create some new Tasks for the Users.
-Should a Chapterelement get updated then the Admin can edit the already existing Chapterelements or can even delete them.

-On the Homepage under "User Management" the admin can create some new Accounts for Users to be able to login and use the function of the Website.
-First of all only a Email adress is needed to create a new User.
+Furthermore you can Add a User to a Course

+There is a new Button UserManagement on the left.
+By clicking on the Button the Teacher can select one of his Courses.
+Depending on the choice a new side opens where the Admin can see all Users that are allowed to see the Course.
+If the Admin wants he can delete a Person in his Course by klicking on the red x.
+He can also add a User to a Course by entering the new UserId of the User that wants to be in the Course.